gschup/ggrs/README.md

 GGRS (good game rollback system) is a reimagination of the [GGPO network SDK](https://www.ggpo.net/) written in 100% safe [Rust 🦀](https://www.rust-lang.org/).
 The callback-style API from the original library has been replaced with a much saner, simpler control flow.
 Instead of registering callback functions, GGRS returns a list of requests for the user to fulfill.

-For now, take a look at [the documentation](https://docs.rs/ggrs/newest/ggrs/) or the examples in order to check it out!

 If you are interested in integrating rollback networking into your game or just want to chat with other rollback developers (not limited to Rust), check out the [GGPO Developers Discord](https://discord.com/invite/8FKKhCRCCE)!

-## Development Status

-GGRS is in an early stage, but the main functionality for two players and spectators should be quite stable.

 ## What is GGPO / Rollback?